 Starch is a potentially interesting biodegradable material due to its availability, low cost and renewability.
 Moreover, the use of starch in the plastics industry can reduce dependence on synthetic polymers.
 Starch is a widely used material for making biodegradable plastics.
 Also, chitosan, as a unique positively charged polysaccharide, has been one of the most popular biopolymers for development of drug delivery systems for various applications, due to its promising properties, including high biocompatibility, excellent biodegradability, low toxicity, as well as abundant availability and low production cost.
 Chitosan has proven a useful antimicrobial agent in food processing, particularly for improving the shelf life of food materials.
 However, both pure starch and chitosan based films possesses low mechanical properties.
 This can be overcome by blending starch or chitosan with PLA to prepare composite with good mechanical properties.

 Waiora ō Tātou Taonga – Healthy Water our Treasure (Ngā Pae o te Māramatanga, NPM): The aim of this project is to develop an inexpensive and sustainable alternate method based on AMP technology to directly improve water quality and thereby protect and advance the mauri of local waterways.
-This project will be in research collaboration with Patuharakeke and Te Parawhau whānau living on Takahiwai papakainga, non-Māori home owners at Takahiwai, Māori community researchers who live in Takahiwai and research leaders from the University of Auckland (a social anthropologist, Dr Marama Muru-Lanning, James Henare Research Centre), the University of Auckland and Auckland University of Technology (an ecologist, Dr John Perrot).
+This project will be in research collaboration with Patuharakeke and Te Parawhau whānau living on Takahiwai papakainga, non-Māori home owners at Takahiwai, Māori community researchers who live in Takahiwai and research leaders from the University of Auckland (a social anthropologist, Associate Professor Marama Muru-Lanning, James Henare Research Centre), the University of Auckland and Auckland University of Technology (an ecologist, Dr John Perrot).
 We will use cutting edge green polymer filtration science to prevent (or at least reduce) septic tank discharge at Takahiwai.
 This will offer solutions to human health issues associated with fresh water contamination from faecal contaminants such as cryptosporidium, and toxic algae and cyanobacteria.
 It is our hypothesis that the application of new polymer technology will directly improve water quality and thereby protect and improve the mauri of local waterways.
 Water from inland waterways eventually ends up in and has an impact upon estuaries, harbours and marine environments.
 Tangata whenua at Takahiwai who take their kaitiaki obligation seriously are very concerned by the compromised state of coastal taonga (natural resources including wetlands, streams and mangroves) in their rohe.

 Teaching | Current